 I look at who I am and I realize I have always been known as someone you can depend on.
 Always.
 I am the highly organized sort, one who pays attention to detail, remembers random facts, numbers and conversations, and can finish people’s sentences just by feeling what they are talking about and knowing their vocabulary choices.
-I also intuitively sense when something is off in a situation, and will try to fill the gap to enable things to run smoothly.
+I also intuitively sense when something is off in a situation and will try to fill the gap to enable things to run smoothly.
 As much as I am a highly functioning and helpful individual, there is a huge downside to being that kind of person.
 I rarely experience that same kind of dependability from others and am oftentimes left hanging.
-My girlfriends of similar ilk would agree, and would go so far as to say our kind are not extended the same kind of concern, care and consideration since it’s assumed by others we are in no need of any help.
-The sad part is that it really is a faux aura of strength, responsibility and “non-neediness,” because we all could use a gesture of support, a helping hand.
+My girlfriends of similar ilk would agree, and would go so far as to say our kind are not extended the same kind of concern, care, and consideration at all, since it’s assumed by others we are in no need of any help.
+The sad part is that it really is a faux aura of strength and “non-neediness” because we all could use a gesture of support and a helping hand, a "random act of kindness".
 This “aura” that accompanies the highly functioning persona (and it is a persona) is a curse.
 A Strong Woman’s Curse.

-My brother was already in his teenage years and veering the course of stability through drugs and truancy.
+My brother was a teenager and already doing his own therapy of drugs and truancy.
 Subsequently, the majority of my mother’s focus, time and energy were spent on him.
 I, a few years younger, was kind of this afterthought.
-In my protests of all the attention my brother received, I was given an analogy in therapy that would alter my behavior for a lifetime.
+In my frustration of all the attention my brother was receiving, I was given an analogy in therapy that would alter my behavior for a lifetime.
 I can only sum it up as the Runt Factor, a concept that worked for me as a child, but as I have grown older and looked back to that session, I now question the use of the analogy at all.
-The therapist talked to me in that low mother tone as if death or love were being explained.
+The therapist talked to me in that low mother tone, as if death or love were being explained.
 “You know when you have a litter of puppies?” she says.
 “Well, you know how there is sometimes a puppy that is smaller than the rest, the runt of the litter?”
 I, mesmerized by her voice and how this puppy story was to unfold, nodded with each line said to me.
 “Well, you know how extra care has to be given to the puppy, special feeding and holding, or the puppy will die....?
 Well, that is kind of what your brother is, the runt of the litter.
 He is the runt of the litter and needs a little more attention.”

 I remember thinking it completely made sense to my 10 year-old mind, and I felt this softening towards my brother, a sympathy of sorts.
 I also remember starting to feel like I finally had one up on him, that I was better than him since if he was the runt that would make me the bigger dog.
 Come to think of it, I am wondering if that moment is the moment: Ego came into play and somehow I made the survival connection that I must be of strength to stay ahead of the game and not be forgotten and left behind.
-So, I took the Runt Factor to heart and put on this “costume” of strength and ran with it, not knowing I was exuding only the concept of strength and not true strength in which you have solidarity of heart and a belief in yourself.
+So, I took the Runt Factor to heart, I parentified to be the parent my mother couldn't be, and put on this “costume” of strength and ran with it, not knowing I was exuding only the concept of strength and not true strength in which you have solidarity of heart and a belief in yourself.